nsobczak/CoupeDeFrance/Module Moteur/Software/Asservissement/ReadArduinoSerial/README.md

-# Proxy Serial to MQTT
+# ReadArduinoSerial

-Proxy Serial to MQTT is an application which gives information received on the serial port to Mosquitto. <br/>
+ReadArduinoSerial is an application which writes information received on the serial port in a csv file. <br/>
 Application developed in java.

 > src.app is the package which contains the code to send data